 Books, magazines, and word-of-mouth was really the only verification we had as growers as to what things were called.
 And if we were told by someone who we trusted, it was gospel and nothing can sway us from it.
-Until you learn, or rather, unlearn something, there can't be any hope of correcting a widely spread misconception.
+Until you learn, rather, unlearn something, there can't be any hope of correcting a widely spread lie.

 Indica and sativa

 A common classification of two types of cannabis in which we call plants that produce narrow or broad leaves and assign effects based on it.
 The fact of the matter is, when the taxonomy was being written in 1753, Carl Linnaeus was essentially aware of only one type of cannabis: the European Hemp variety (Cannabis sativa).

 In 1785, Jean-Baptiste Lamarck published a description of a second species of Cannabis, which he named Cannabis indica.

 What we are now learning about the ethnobotany of cannabis is that it is much more than just the two, there is a correct way of describing plant physical characteristics through horticulture taxonomy.

 At the time, the names were designated to differentiate how it was being used.
 Cannabis that was used for industrial purposes, to make paper, ropes, rigging, canvas, clothes, paints and varnishes were given the suffix "sativa", which meant "to sow" or to plant, signifying that it was a useful plant for your garden.
 Many useful varieties were given the name "sativa", even lettuce, which is technically named: Lactuca sativa.

 Cannabis that was coming from India and many other items that originated in India used the term "Indica".
 But what gets confusing is that there is all types of cannabis growing in India, and leaf morphology does not tell the whole story.